-\asterisk denotes private homes, not open to the public.
+asterisk denotes private homes, not open to the public.
 Joseph Bates Jr. Boyhood Home Owned by Adventist Heritage Ministry 191 Main Street 774-328-6247, website: adventistheritage.org Built in 1742 by William Wood, the house was bought by Joseph Bates Sr. in 1793.
+Joseph Bates Jr. and his siblings grew up here.
 The Bates family owned the home until 1835, when Franklin Bates sold it to Mrs. Ann Hathaway, who bought it for her daughter Ann Burgess.
 The home then stayed in the same family for 170 years, passed down through six generations.
 It was purchased in 2005 by the Adventist Heritage Ministry.
-The home is being restored and visitors are welcome on the property.
+The home is being restored as a museum and a welcome center has been built on the property.
+Visitors are welcome on the property.
+There is off-street parking.
 Fairhaven Academy, 141 Main Street 508-979-4085, email FairhavenTours@fairhaven-ma.gov Open: Mon., Tues., Thurs, Fri., Sat.
 8:00 a.m. to 4:30 p.m.
-Originally called the New Bedford Academy, this was a private school built in 1798 by a group of proprietors including Joseph Bates Sr. It was also used for religious meetings before the Washington Street Christian Meeting-house was built.
+Originally called the New Bedford Academy, this was a private school built in 1708 by a group of proprietors including Joseph Bates Sr. It was built in 1798 by a group of proprietors including Joseph Bates Sr. It was also used for religious meetings before the Washington Street Christian Meeting-house was built.
 Owned today by the Town of Fairhaven, the building is home to the town's Visitors Center and is used as a museum by the Fairhaven Historical Society.
-Joseph Bates Jr. House\ 19 Mulberry Street From about 1831 until 1844 lived at 19 Mulberry Street, where he set up a small farm and planted Mulberry trees in the hope of raising silk worms.
+Joseph Bates Jr. House 19 Mulberry Street From about 1831 until 1844 lived at 19 Mulberry Street, where he set up a small farm and planted Mulberry trees in the hope of raising silk worms.
 After 1844, Bates no longer owned property in Fairhaven, but continued to live in town.
 Capt.
-John Bunker House\ 209 Main Street In an 1845 letter to his daughter Rebecca, Capt.
+John Bunker House 209 Main Street In an 1845 letter to his daughter Rebecca, Capt.
 Bunker reported that "Mr. Bates family is well and in the house with us," an indication that Joseph Bates Jr. was living here after having sold his own Fairhaven property.
 The Bates family appears in census records with the Bunkers.
 According to the stories of a later owner of the house, it was here where Bates penned the religious treatise suggesting the Sabbath should be celebrated on the Seventh Day.
 Fairhaven-New Bedford Bridge Huttleston Avenue/Route 6 Joseph Bates Jr. was crossing the bridge when he was greeted by a Captain Hall who asked, "What's the news, Captain Bates."
 Bates replied, "The news is that the seventh day is the Sabbath!"
+That original bridge, built in 1796, was replaced with the current bridge a century later.
 Northeast Maritime Institute (Washington Street Christian Meeting-house) 32 Washinton Street, Fairhaven Built in 1832 by Joseph Bates Jr., Warren Delano I and Jabez Delano, it was here where William Miller gave a week-long series of lectures beginning on March 15, 1841.
 Thirty-three church members, including Bates, left to form a Second Advent Society of Fairhaven.
+Nature Walks